go-aah/docs/security-config.md

 To configure application security related configuration in the section.

 ### Section: session { ... }
-HTTP state management across multiple requests.
+HTTP state management across HTTP requests.

 ### mode
 Session mode is to choose whether HTTP session should be persisted or destroyed at the end of each request.
 Supported values are -